unhcr-americas/ageingonthemove/README.md

  * [Stepping Up](https://www.unhcr.org/steppingup/)
  * [Home Visit Report](https://unhcr-jordan.github.io/home-visit-report)

-The report generated through this repository is available here: [A dignity claim: Ageing on the move](https://unhcr-americas.github.io/ageingonthemove)
+The report generated through this repository is available here: [A dignity claim: Ageing on the move](https://unhcr-americas.github.io/ageingonthemove).

+Using a template has the following __advantages__:

+ * The template is based customized version of the [distill package](https://rstudio.github.io/distill/website.html), a template wich is by default responsive 9i.e. works well both on desktop and smartphone...) and will therefore benefit from all improvement developed for the initial template.

+ * It becomes possible to develop quickly a microsite without coding any html/css/javascript as the content will be only a [mark-down document](https://www.markdownguide.org/cheat-sheet/)

+ * Because the template is based on R-based notebook, it becomes very easy to include charts, graphs and other data visualizations.

 ### Markdown syntax